thelocalh0st/thelocalh0st.github.io/_posts/2025-07-27-pca-artifact.md

 ## Future Implications

-The discovery of the PCA artifact represents a **significant advancement** in Windows forensics[1](https://www.sygnia.co/blog/new-windows-11-pca-artifact/).
+The discovery of the PCA artifact represents a **significant advancement** in Windows forensics.
 As Windows 11 22H2 becomes more prevalent in enterprise environments, this artifact will become increasingly valuable for:

 -   **Incident response teams** investigating security breaches